NathanWailes/sens/1. Learn/Books/Ending Aging.md

 # Summary

 ### Preface
-- Aubrey wrote parts One and Three (which deal with the big picture), and his collaborator Michael Rae took charge of writing Part Two, which explains each of the seven different cateogires of damage in detail and how each might be repaired.
+- Aubrey wrote parts One and Three (which deal with the big picture), and his collaborator Michael Rae took charge of writing Part Two, which explains each of the seven different categories of damage in detail and how each might be repaired.
 ## Part One
 ### 1. The Eureka Moment
 - On June 25, 2000, Aubrey was in bed after a day at an anti-aging brainstorming workshop, thinking about how difficult it would be to end aging with the traditional biogerontological approach of attempting to understand how human metabolism works well enough to create therapies that would modify our metabolism so that it doesn't create damage.